LoraV/LoraV.github.io/_posts/2021-03-05-letter-to-a-child.markdown

 date:   2021-03-05
 categories: death scenes
 ---
-Today's prompt: "Write a letter to a child explaining how to do one thing (for example, ride a horse or throw a punch."
+Today's prompt: "Write a letter to a child explaining how to do one thing (for example, ride a horse or throw a punch)."

 Hey, kid.
 Yeah, you.
 I'm going to tell you about how to escape when a cult to one of the Old Ones ties you up to be a sacrifice.